TorchSpatiotemporal/tsl/docs/source/notes/quickstart.rst

 ---------------

 The github repository hosts `example scripts <https://github.com/TorchSpatiotemporal/tsl/tree/main/examples>`_ and `notebooks <https://github.com/TorchSpatiotemporal/tsl/tree/main/examples/notebooks>`_ on how to use the library for different use cases, such as spatiotemporal predictions and imputations.
-You can refer to the notebook `A Gentle Introduction to TSL <https://colab.research.google.com/github/TorchSpatiotemporal/tsl/blob/main/examples/notebooks/a_gentle_introduction_to_tsl.ipynb>`_ for an introductory overview of the library main functionalities.
+You can refer to the notebook :doc:`../notebooks/a_gentle_introduction_to_tsl` for an introductory overview of the library main functionalities.

 .. raw:: html